superwfox/Atlas/README.markdown

 - Autosave only tracks blocks modified through `BlockPlaceEvent` and `BlockBreakEvent`.
 Other changes (e.g., explosions, piston movements) are not tracked.
 - Large ranges in `/atlas save` or `/atlas load` may cause temporary server load.
 Use reasonable ranges (e.g., ≤50) for best performance.

-## Future Improvements
-- Add support for tracking additional block changes (e.g., explosions, redstone updates).
-- Implement configurable autosave intervals and timezones.
-- Add permissions for non-operator players to use specific commands.
-- Support for multiple backup worlds or versioned backups.

 ## Contributing
 Contributions are welcome!
-Please submit issues or pull requests to the [repository](#) (replace with your actual repository link).
+Please submit issues or pull requests.
 For major changes, open an issue first to discuss your ideas.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/superwfox/Atlas/blob/master/license.txt) file for details (replace with your actual license file).